dennyzhang/book-reading-cloud/README.md

 </div>

-<a id="org852db00"></a>
+<a id="org157a82c"></a>

 ## Building Microservices: Designing Fine-Grained Systems     :Reading:

 [Building Microservices](https://amzn.to/2uCwzdB): Very informative and helpful, if your org want to migrate to container world.

 -   [Page1/Chapter1] Dividing a big system into small pieces(micro-service) can simplify the development.
 But how small is small enough?
-Jon Eaves at RealEstate.com.au in Australia characterizes a microservice as something that could be rewritten in two weeks, a rule of thumb that makes sense for his particular context.
+Jon Eaves at RealEstate.com.au in Australia characterizes a microservice as something that could be rewritten **in two weeks**, a rule of thumb that makes sense for his particular context.
 -   [Chapter2] lots of wonderful thinkings about the architect role

 <div class="HTML">